Noah Mneney: Club career

 As a youth player, Mneney joined the youth academy of Faroese side ÍF.
 Ahead of the 2019 season, he signed for Faroese side Víkingur, where he made seventy-three league appearances and scored four goals and helped them win the 2022 Faroe Islands Cup.

 In 2023, he signed for Norwegian side Bryne, where he made twenty-six league appearances and scored one goal and helped them achieve promotion from the second tier to the top flight.
 Faroese news website wrote in that he "struggled from the start to get playing time and in 2023 his role was mostly to be a substitute" while playing for them.
 Subsequently, he signed for Faroese side HB in 2024, helping the club win the 2024 Faroe Islands Cup.

 International career

-Mneney is a Faroe Islands international.
+Mneney is a Faroe Islands international, but was also eligible to represent Tanzania.
 During the summer of 2022, he was first called up to the Faroe Islands national football team for 2022–23 UEFA Nations League.